 Child Development Club - This club is designed to promote a spirit of citizenship, leadership, and fellowship among the members of the CDC (Child Development Club), to encourage responsibility for maintaining the high ideals of the child development profession, and to encourage future participation in child development organizations upon graduation.
 Sponsor - Susan Satterfield - 256-890-4788.

 Christians at Calhoun - It is our goal to embody the love of Christ and to show this love to other students on this campus.
-We do this by meeting together, studying God's word, praying, singing, and serving God by our actions, words, and lives.
+We do this by meeting together, studying God’s word, praying, singing, and serving God by our actions, words and lives.
 We would love to meet you and talk to you more about our great God and the salvation made possible by Jesus Christ.
-Whether you have zero experience with faith and spirituality or you've been in churches all your life, students from all backgrounds are invited to be a part.
+Whether you have zero experience with faith and spirituality or you havebeen in churches all your life, students from every background are invited to be part of the group.
+We make it our aim to be inclusive and welcoming.
+To God be the glory!
+(Matthew 6:33) We will meet every Thursday in September 2019 at 7pm in a location TBA.
+Faculty Sponsor- Karen Tuten, Karen.firstname.lastname@example.org.

-Drama Club - Auxiliary to theatre program whose purpose is to foster student interest in theatre arts by attendance at off-campus participation in theatre performances.
-Sponsor - William Godsey, 306-2701, e-mail: firstname.lastname@example.org, Fine Arts Department.
+Drama Club - The Drama Club is an auxiliary to theatre program whose purpose is to foster student interest in theatre arts by participation in theatre performances.
+Sponsor - William Godsey, 306-2701, email@example.com, Fine Arts Department.

 E.M.S.
 Club - To promote citizenship, leadership, and fellowship among the members of the organization, to encourage responsibility for maintaining the high ideals of the E.M.S. profession, to encourage future participation in the professional E.M.S. organization upon graduation, and to provide E.M.S. student representation and communicate concerns to and from the college administration and faculty.
 Sponsors- Kenneth Kirkland, 256-306-2789 and Tyler Mosley, 256-306-2978